Censoring chemical data to mitigate dual use risk: Results

 \section{Results}

-The following three models were tested: a 1D polynomial regression with least squares fitting, a multilayer perceptron (MLP) regressing synthetic data, and a graph convolutional neural network (GCN) for predicting molecular solubility\cite{kipf2016semi}.
-The performance of applying selective noise to the training dataset for each task was assessing Equation~\ref{eq:goal} numerically and on a parity plot ($y$ vs $\hat{f}(x)$ ).
+To evaluate the effectiveness of selective noise in censoring sensitive data, we assess the model performance on three increasingly complex tasks: 1) polynomial regression on 1D synthetic data, 2) a multilayer perceptron (MLP) on high-dimensional synthetic data, and 3) a graph convolutional network (GCN) \cite{kipf2017semi} on an experimental molecular dataset to predict lipophilicity.
+For each task, we assess the performance numerically using Equation~\ref{eq:goal} and visually with a parity plot ($y$ vs. $\hat{f}(x)$) on unseen raw data.